emilian-chiper/zettelkasten_ech/computer_science/5-zettelkasten/project_kolor.md

 #### Research
 - [x] 2024-09-26 21:10 – completed research on [[color_theory]]
-- [ ] 2024-09-26 22:08 – research how to develop a REST API with Go.
+- [x] 2024-09-26 22:08 – research how to develop a REST API with Go.
-- [ ] Learn how to use tmux, dummie!
+- [x] Learn how to use tmux, dummie!
+- [ ] 2024-09-30 13:01 – study the ExpressJS documentation.

 #### User Stories
-- List user stories
+- As a user, I want to be able to pick a color.
+- As a user, I want to be able to convert the picked color into various formats.
+- As a user, I want to be able to select a color harmony.
+- As a user, I want to be able to visualize how the selected color harmony might look on some boilerplate application.
+- As a user, I want to obtain said color harmony in a CSS (and derivatives) variable format.
+- As a user, I want to be able to copy the choice output to clipboard.
+- As a user, I want to bookmark my color harmonies.
+- As a user, I want to be able to see all my bookmarked harmonies.
+- As a user, I want to be able to authenticate into the application.
+- As a user, I want to understand how the application works.

+##### Future development direction
+- As a user, I want to be able to use this application in terminal.

 #### Milestones
 - Break the project into key achievements or deliverables.